breard-r/acmed/README.md

 $ make install
 ```

-To build ACMEd and tacd inside a temporary Docker container, use the `build-docker.sh` helper script.
+To build ACMEd and tacd inside a temporary Docker container, use the `contrib/build-docker.sh` helper script.
 It currently supports Debian Buster / Stretch.

 ## Frequently Asked Questions